astro-datalab/digestor/docs/tutorial.rst

     ) with (fillfactor=100);

-However, this statement is almost never generated optimally from the input data files, so the usual tactic is to generate the statement as best as possible and then modify it by hand.
+However, this statement is almost never generated optimally from the input data files, so the recommended tactic is to generate the statement as best as possible and then modify it by hand.
 Tools that can be used:

 CSVSQL - Create DB tables from CSV files